 PHIL: Right, good advice.
 John, we’re almost out of time.
 One last question before we go.
-Some might think of the doctrine of election as a cold concept of merely intellectual interest.
-But as you've been talking this half hour, there are practical ramifications for this doctrine, let's get really practical.
-Does this doctrine help a person who has just lost his job, or a mother whose child has died, or children who suffer because their parents are getting a divorce?
+Some might think of the doctrine of election as a cold concept of merely intellectual interest, but there are practical ramifications for this doctrine.
+Let’s get really practical.
+Does this doctrine help a person who has just lost his job or a mother whose child has died or children who suffer because their parents are getting a divorce?

 JOHN: Well, of course it does.
 Because if you understand that God is sovereign in choosing His own and that - and this is the thing to say - He has chosen not just their justification, not just their regeneration, their justification, He’s chosen their sanctification and their glorification.
 Everything then that goes on in this life is part of His sanctifying work in those whom He has chosen.
 That’s why we can count it all joy when we fall into various trials because we know those trials are God’s tools by which He works His own divine ends for our good.

 Second Corinthians chapter 12, Paul says, “I rejoice in persecution, suffering distress, because when I’m weak, then I’m strong.”
 “God is sanctifying me through this.”
 Peter says, “After you’ve suffered a while, the Lord make you perfect.”

 So I think when you understand that God is unfolding His sovereign purpose in the fullness of salvation, all the way from regeneration, justification through sanctification to glorification, then you can rejoice in it all because it is all what Romans 8:28 says, “God working things together for that glorious end to those that love Him and are the called, according to His purpose.”